 How can ERP systems help streamline Inventory Cost Management?

-helps inventory management by taking information from all aspects of your business to best inform you of what stock to hold, when and how much.
+An ERP system helps inventory management by taking information from all aspects of your business to best inform you of what stock to hold, when, and how much.
 It does this by gathering real-time and historical data, to create an accurate assessment of productive, margin enhancing stock versus slow-moving, margin depleting stock.
-It uses current and historical data to predict future stock needs, and optimum levels.
+It uses current and historical data to predict future stock needs and optimum levels.
 Specific areas of benefit are:

 Reducing Excess Inventory